 Material 'Sea Stone'

-Sustainable material made from wasted seashells.
+A sustainable material made from wasted seashells.

 Sea Stone is a sustainable material which in reality is composed of natural,